 investigation.
 The inquiry is completed when the Deciding Official makes this

-determination, which will be made within 60 days of the first meeting of the inquiry
+determination, which will be made within 30 days of the date of the receipt of allegation by the Research Integrity Officer.

-committee.
 Any extension of this period will be based on good cause and recorded in the

 inquiry file.